 Step 3: Complete the Internship Course Application Materials

-- Upon obtaining an internship and receiving approval from the SOCI Internship Director to pursue the internship for academic credit, submit the following forms for enrollment in SOCI 416/616:
+- Upon obtaining an internship and receiving approval from the Sociology Internship Director to pursue the internship for academic credit, submit the following forms for enrollment in SOCI 416/616:

 - Please note that these forms must be submitted by the regular course add deadline for the semester in which you are requesting to take the internship course.

 - Also note that SOCI 416/616 is a course and tuition will be charged accordingly.